 (Caro Knoblauch, Inforadio RBB, 24/01/20)

-Concept Interrobang By Peggy Mädler, Till Müller-Klug, Nina Tecklenburg Set Design Silke Bauer Music and Audioproduction Friedrich Greiling Programming Florian Fischer Lightdesign / Technical Director Dirk Lutz Production ehrliche arbeit – freies Kulturbüro PR Tina Ebert Intern Annelie Uhlig.
+Concept: Interrobang By and with: Peggy Mädler, Till Müller-Klug, Nina Tecklenburg, Florian Fischer Set Design: Silke Bauer Music and Audioproduction: Friedrich Greiling Programming: Florian Fischer Lightdesign / Technical Director: Dirk Lutz Production: ehrliche arbeit – freies Kulturbüro PR: Tina Ebert Intern: Annelie Uhlig.

-A Production by Interrobang in Coproduction with SOPHIENSÆLE.
-Funded by the Senate Department for Culture and Europe and the Konzeptionsförderung of Fonds Darstellende Künste e.V.
+Production: Interrobang.
+Co-production: SOPHIENSÆLE.
+Funded by: Berlin Senate Department for Culture and Europe and Konzeptionsförderung of Fonds Darstellende Künste e.V.

 PACT Zollverein Essen

 24.-26.
 June 2020, cancelled due to the Covid-Pandemic